thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node:_NPM.desc.md

 Lets install a testing tool that is very useful for development, but should not be deployed.
 [Mocha](https://mochajs.org/) is a testing framework.

-To install Mocha as a development dependency, run the following command `npm install --save-dev mocha`.
+To install Mocha as a development dependency, run the following command `npm install --save-dev chai`.
 After the installation, the package.json looks as follows:

 ```
 {